Snowfable/home-ed-resources/index.md

 ## Art Contests for Kids
 Contests can be a way to help build confidence.
 [Challenge here.](https://www.samanthasbell.com/art-contests-for-kids/)

+## Audible Stories (Amazon)
+For as long as schools are closed (April 2020 - Covid-19) all stories are free to stream on your desktop, laptop, phone or tablet.
+Explore the collection.
+[Hear them here.](https://stories.audible.com/start-listen_)

 ## Baldwin's Library of Historical Children's Literature
 Online collection of children's books from by gone eras.
 [Read here.](https://ufdc.ufl.edu/baldwin/all/thumbs)